-I am a portraitist exploring the way in which our identity is shaped, both from within ourselves and by society at large.
+I am a conceptual portraitist exploring the ways in which our identity is shaped, both from within ourselves and by society at large.
 My painting raises consciousness about issues that matter to me as a woman, a creative and compassionate person, and a lover of nature.

 My painting, We Hunt the Doe, was a semifinalist for the Smithsonian Institution's Outwin Boochever Portrait Competition, 2022.
 My work has been featured in publications, such as Friend of the Artist and New American Paintings.

 I have exhibited in solo exhibitions at the Napa County Library in Napa, California and City Hall of Santa Rosa, California.
 My group exhibitions include Identity Spectrum at Susquehanna Art Museum in Pennsylvania and Defining the Art of Change in the Age of Trump at The Center for Contemporary Political Art in Washington, D.C..